Adding Components to a Channel

 Sequence

-Duration By default the duration is set to 8000 ms. If you want to change the playback duration of the image, update the Duration field.
+By default the duration is set to 8000 milliseconds.
+If you want to change the playback duration of the image, update the Duration field.

-The Transition component allows you to add a transition to your Screens project.
+The Transition component lets you add a transition to your Screens project.

 The following image shows the transition component (added via drag and drop) to the editor.